moorepants/dissertation/_sources/motioncapture.txt

 be candidate control motions.
 The percentage variance of each component gives an idea of the relative amplitude of the components.
 The descriptions of each trial were used to compile a list of motions that contribute to the principal components.
-These motions, illustrated in Figure :ref:`figMotions`, are:
+These motions, illustrated in :ref:`Figure 8 <figMotions>`, are:

 Drift
     The bicycle and rider drift longitudinally and laterally on the surface of